City College of New York - New York City

 2 manuals, 20 stops

 The chapel of the College of the Sacred Heart had an organ built in 1889 by J.H. & C.S.
 Odell of New York City.
-This space became Aronow Auditorium after Sacred Heart moved to Purchase, N.Y., and their buildings became known as the "South Campus" of City College.
+This space became Aronow Auditorium after Sacred Heart moved to Purchase, N.Y., and their buildings are known as the "South Campus" of City College.

 Specifications of this organ have not yet been located.